gvwilson/thirdbit/src/fiction/makers-return/index.md

 but that would have to wait.

-"Is this who I think it is?" the mayor growled, nodding at Violet.
+"Is this who I think it is?" the mayor growled, nodding at Violet as she slid clumsily off Beevy's back.

 "Yeah, but that's not important right now."
 Sindy took a deep breath.
 "Patient is back.
 We saw it at the farmhouse.
+It's a giant now,
-It's got control of some other bots, and it's going to use them to blow up the spaceship!"
+and it's gonna use the bots from outer space to blow up the spaceship!"

 The mayor and Special Blazes exchanged looks.
-"Is it now?" the tiger said skeptically.
+"Is that so?" the tiger said skeptically.

 "Yes!
-And if it does, it'll blow up the whole valley!
+And if it does, it'll destroy the whole valley!
 We have to stop it!"

 Before she could say anything more,